What is DISC; what is DiSC®?

 ○ I persevere until I get what I want

 You can see how this would be hard to answer.
-DiSC Classic and many DISC tests use this type of forced choice question.
+Many DISC tests and DiSC Classic use this type of forced choice or ipsative questionnaire.

-An easier questionnaire will use a Likert scale where you rank each item on a five-point scale from “never” to “always” describes me.
-Everything DiSC profiles used this type of scale until recently.
+Other questionnaires will use a Likert scale where you rank each item on a five-point scale from “never” to “always“ describes me.
+Or the scale will show choices of “strongly disagree” to “strongly agree” with the statement.

 Look at the number of questions being asked.
 A 70-item questionnaire is more reliable than a 20-item questionnaire.
-An adaptive testing tool, as is currently used by Everything DiSC profiles is more accurate and even easier to answer.
-(If you want to use this profile with non-native speakers of English, this will be of particular importance to you.)
+An adaptive testing tool which tailors questions on past answers is currently used by Everything DiSC profiles making them more accurate and even easier to answer.

 You can’t do much with a report that gives you only a page or two about your results.
 The real power of DiSC is in both what it teaches you about yourself and what it teaches you about interacting with others who have styles unlike your own.